marczaku/104-csharp-oop/1-classes/slides/README.md

   }
 }
 ```

-This constructor is called, as soon as you create a new instnce of the class with the `new` keyword\
+This constructor is called, as soon as you create a new instance of the class with the `new` keyword\
 Note, how we call the Constructor using `()` (a list of zero parameters), just like a parameter-less method:
 ```cs
 Cat meows = new Cat();